Independent Employer of AAOs Accreditation Scheme

 To view the scope of approval of an organisation that has applied to be approved as an Independent AAO Employer, click on the Notice of Determination tab for that company.

-Only organisations with a type A accreditation against ISO/IEC 17020:2012 will be considered by the Department of Agriculture and Water Resources to provide a resource pool of AAOs to export registered abattoirs which have EU listing (i.e. the organisation shall meet the criteria of ISO/IEC 17020:2012 annex A.1 (normative).
+Only organisations with a type A accreditation against ISO/IEC 17020:2012 will be considered by the Department of Agriculture, Water and the Environment to provide a resource pool of AAOs to export registered abattoirs which have EU listing (i.e. the organisation shall meet the criteria of ISO/IEC 17020:2012 annex A.1 (normative).
 Users should contact the organisation for specific details of the accredited scope.

 If 'suspended' is shown against an organisation's name, please refer to that organisation for further details.